ArvanHunt/memory-game-react/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the MYLICENSE.

 ---